|Router Security||Self-Updating Firmware||

 As far as I know, all EA and WRT series devices have two firmware partitions - the active partition and a fallback partition.
 The fallback partition is whatever firmware was previously installed on the router.
 That way if the main partition ever becomes unbootable, the bootloader can automatically switch to the backup partition to effectively unbrick the device.
 You can manually trigger a switch to the fallback partition by clicking "Restore previous firmware" under the Troubleshooting -> Diagnostics page.

 If you do nothing, how quickly does eero install new firmware after it has been released?
-Not very.
-Quoting from their website: "eero software updates are released on a rolling basis, so your eero may not be updated immediately after a new version is released.
+According to the above firmware history page: "eero software updates are released on a rolling basis, so your eero may not be updated immediately after a new version is released.
 New versions will be pushed to all customers' networks within a few weeks of public release."
-A few weeks?
-Seems a bit too slow.
+A few weeks, seems a bit slow, but this is a matter of opinion.

 The one Eero system that I can access was running firmware version 2.1.0, which was released Dec.
 15, 2016.
 The next version, 2.2.0-2478, was released Feb.
 7, 2017.
 The system auto-updated itself to the new version sometime between Feb 21st and the 24th.
 In other words, it took from 14 to 17 days.
 While waiting, the eero app did mention that an update was available.